Gumichan01/gakusci/README.md

 - Anime
 - Books
-- Music (WIP)
 - Manga
-- Open Data (?)
+- Music (soon)
-- Images/Photos (WIP)
+- Images/Photos (soon)
 - Research papers/articles

-Gakusci only interacts with services that expose a public API and do not require authentication.
+For now, Gakusci only interacts with services that expose a public API and do not require authentication.
 Their API can be REST(-like/-ful) or based on ATOM/RSS syndication.

 ## Build & run ##